ulrichkemka/ulrichkemka/README.md

 ---

 ### 🔭 Currently Working On:

-- Working on a **volunteer project** developing a platform aimed at delivering impactful solutions.
-- Developing advanced **web applications** with a focus on scalability and user experience.
+- Working on a **volunteer project** developing a **web application**, a scalable platform that delivers impactful solutions with a focus on user experience.
 ---

 ### 🌱 Currently Learning:
 - Enhancing my expertise in **microservices architectures** and **cloud technologies**.
 - Improving my **CI/CD pipelines** for faster and more reliable deployments.
-- Exploring **machine learning** applications to integrate into web solutions.

 ---